-In this post, we compare teak Vs. sheesham and the way each type of wood benefits us.
+In this post, we compare Teak wood and Sheesham and the way each type of wood benefits us.
 We also look at the drawbacks of each of them.
 Let’s jump right into the discussion, shall we?

 Teak grows in the tropics, and its botanical name is Tectona grandis.
 This wood was first documented as having been used since the 7th century when the wealthy used it for building their homes.
 The inherent resistance of teak wood to rot made it a favored wood for building boats and ships.

 In recent times, over-exploitation of this wood has put it on the endangered species list.
-However, governments of some countries took steps to regulate its cultivation and production.
+However, governments of some countries took steps to regulate their cultivation and production.
 Therefore, it has become available in those countries.
 But due to the high demand for teak, it remains an exorbitantly-priced variety of wood.
-Woodworkers prize it due to its smooth, straight grain, attractive appearances, and easy workability.
+Woodworkers prize it due to its smooth, straight grain, attractive appearance, and easy workability.

-We consider teak to be one of the hardest, most robust, and durable hardwood that you can get.
-Due to this wood’s high durability, it finds great use in making furniture both indoor and outdoor.
-Because of natural oils, it has water-resistant and insect resistant properties and plays a prominent role in building boats and ships.
+We consider teak to be one of the hardest, most robust, and durable hardwoods that you can get.
+Due to this wood’s high durability, it finds great use in making both indoor and outdoor furniture.
+Due to its natural oils, it has water-resistant and insect-resistant properties and plays a prominent role in building boats and ships.

 There have been many controversies surrounding teak across the world.
 As a result of the over-exploitation of this wood, it found itself on the list of endangered species.
 Teak harvesting and trading are illegal in most countries today.
 However, a few countries have stepped in to control the activities related to teak and make it a sustainable wood once more.

 If you are interested in procuring sustainable wood with no strings attached, Sheesham is a suitable choice.
 It grows readily in the wild and is even considered an invasive species in Australia.
 Hence, if you want to use robust wood that is also sustainable, you can choose Sheesham.